severalnines/ansible-clustercontrol/README.md

   - MariaDB - 10.1

 `software_package: true`

 - Existing MySQL dependencies will be removed.
 New packages will be installed and existing packages will be uninstalled when provisioning the node with required software.

 `ssh_user: "root"`

 - SSH user.
 Default is root.

 `ssh_keyfile: "/root/.ssh/id_rsa"`

 - The full path of SSH key (the key must exist in ClusterControl node) that will be used by SSH User to perform passwordless SSH.

 `ssh_port: 22`

 - SSH port for the target DB nodes.

 `sudo_password: ""`

 - If you use sudo with password, specify it here.
 Ignore this if SSH User is root or sudoer does not need a sudo password.

 `type: "mysql"`

 - Database type.
 Supported value is `mysql`.
-In the feature, we are going to support `mongodb` and `postgresql`.
+In the future, we are going to support `mongodb` and `postgresql`.

 ### Add existing database cluster